A Riemannian geometric approach for timelike and null spacetime geodesics: About the curvatures and black hole spacetimes

 \subsubsection{The Schwarzschild metric}

 We start with the Schwarzschild metric

 where the event horizon is located at $r_{S}=2M$.
-Using the equation \eqref{jacobim} we can calculate a 2-dimensional Jacobi metric.
-Due to the fact that the Schwarzschild metric has two killing vectors we know that we can associate two conserved quantities, the energy $E$ and the momentum $L$ in four dimensions.
+Using the equation \eqref{2dJac} we can calculate a $2$-dimensional Jacobi metric.
+Due to the fact that the Schwarzschild metric has two Killing vectors we know that we can associate two conserved quantities, the energy $E$ and the momentum $L$ in four dimensions.
 Therefore, we can project over surfaces of constant $E$ and constant $L$.
-Thus, our 2-dimensional Jacobi metric is
+Thus, our generalized $2$-dimensional Jacobi metric line element is given by

-Then, we can calculate the Gaussian curvature for the metric \eqref{jacobis2}.
-The result is a long and complicated expression that we do not write to avoid the clutter.
-The resulting curvature has an extremum in $r=2M$, where the event horizon is located\footnote{We take the derivative with respect to $r$ and replace $r=2M$ in the resulting expression.}.
-The metric \eqref{jacobis2} can be used for studying planar motion in Schwarzschild spacetime.
-Thus,